AlmogHaviv/ExcelWizard/README.md

 ## Usage

-if you want to use the CPBE flag:
+if you want to use the CPBC script:
-   1. Place your input Excel file(s) in the `data` directory under the name 'Experimental_Project_days_template.xlsx'.
+   1. Place your input Excel file(s) in the `data` directory.
-   2. Run the `main.py` script: python main.py -e
+   2. Run the `CPBC_all.py` script with the desired options:
+      Options:
+      - `-all`: Generate reports for all departments
+      - `-product`: Generate Product report
+      - `-devops`: Generate Devops report
+      - `-algo`: Generate Algo report
+      - `-dev`: Generate Dev report
+      - `-bi`: Generate BI report
+      - `-sa`: Generate System Architect report
+      - `-cpb`: Generate CPB Directors report
+      - `-input_file INPUT_FILE`: Specify the input file name
+      - `-wd WORKING_DIRECTORY`: Specify the working directory please notice you have to fullfill -input_file and -wb and one of the other flags, otherwise it will return an error

-   3. The processed Excel files will be generated in the `data` directory. if you want to use the CPBC flag:
+if you want to use the CPBE script:
-   1. Place your input Excel file(s) in the data directory under the name jira_data.xlsx.
+   1. Place your input Excel file(s) in the `data` directory.
-   2. To generate a CPBC report for a specific department: python main.py -c department_name
-      Replace department_name with the specific department you want the report for (e.g., Algo, Bi, Dev).
-   3. The processed Excel files will be generated in the data directory.
+   2. Run the `CPBE_first_page.py` script with the desired options:
+      Options:
+      - `-input_file INPUT_FILE`: Specify the input file name
+      - `-wd WORKING_DIRECTORY`: Specify the working directory please notice you have to fullfill -input_file and -wb, otherwise it will return an error

 ## Project Structure